 Careers After Berklee

-The fifth session of the Getting into Berklee series for Boston Conservatory at Berklee and Berklee College of Music gives the chance to hear from representatives in the Career Center.
+The fifth session of the Getting Into Berklee series for Boston Conservatory at Berklee and Berklee College of Music gives the chance to hear from representatives in the Career Center.

 A Conversation with Berklee College of Music Students

-Our Engagement Events this fall showcased our community of world-class musicians, dedicated educators, and motivated students through virtual master classes, clinics, live interviews, and more.
+Our Engagement Events showcased our community of world-class musicians, dedicated educators, and motivated students through virtual master classes, clinics, live interviews, and more.
 You’ll discover the many musical, educational, and professional opportunities available to Berklee students.
 Watch the videos below to learn more.

 Studying Performance at Berklee